mgmt-sa-tiger-team/sap-hana-workshop/provisioner/satellite_configuration/readme.md

 # Satellite configuration for SAP AWS training provisioner

 This workshop requires access to RHEL content which can come from either the Red Hat CDN or a Satellite.
 This document describes the configuration of the Satellite used in our development process.
+Satellite will provide an easy interface to view and remediate Insights findings by creating temproary student accounts on your Satellite.
+Demonstrating Insight throught the cloud.redhat.com portal today requires driect login to the subscrition holders account and, while technically possible, is strondlgy discouraged.
+If you plan to demostrate Insights remediation via cloud.redhat.com be sure to read the documentation on Cloud connector carefully to avoid being struck down by the demo gods.

 ## Table of Contents
 * [Satellite Configuration](#satellite-configuration)